TheEliteEagle/NLU_CW/Model_Card/my_model_card_task2.md

 <!-- This is a summary of the values of hyperparameters used in training the model. -->

+      - children: 5
       - learning_rate: 1e-03
-      - train_batch_size: 32
+      - train_batch_size: 64
       - eval_batch_size: 1
       - seed: 42
-      - num_epochs: 10
+      - num_epochs: 40

 #### Speeds, Sizes, Times

 <!-- This section provides information about how roughly how long it takes to train the model and the size of the resulting model. -->

-      - overall training time: 5 hours
+      - overall training time: 20 minutes
-      - duration per training epoch: 30 minutes
+      - duration per training epoch: 0.5 minutes
-      - model size: 300MB
+      - model size: 72mb

 ## Evaluation